ASNA/examples-mr-dynamic-db-name/README.md

         LeaveSr *True
     EndFunc

-**Change 1:** Fetches the `DBNAM`E value from the query string and prepends `*Public/` to it to make a public database name out of the root database name passed on the query string.
+**Change 1:** Fetches the `DBNAME` value from the query string and prepends `*Public/` to it to make a public database name out of the root database name passed on the query string.
 If a `DBNAME` key isn't provided on the query string, the `Else` clause provides a default database name.

 The database name is then passed to the `InWhiteList()` function (more on this function in a moment) to ensure the database name is valid.
 If it isn't, the app ends and the `DBNameError.aspx` page added in Step 3 is displayed.

 Change 2: The single line in Change 2 assigns the now-approved database name to the `DB` key of the LDC.
 LDC stands for Local Data Collection.
 The LDC provides a way to pass ad hoc data around in an MR (or Wings or Monarch) app.

-Change 3: Change stubs in the `InWhiteList()` function for approving the database name derived from the query string value provided.
-As provided here, this function unconditionally returns true, thereby approving all database names.
-Add your own logic here to approve database name values.
+Change 3: These lines add an `InWhiteList()` function for approving the database name derived from the query string value provided.
+As provided here, this function unconditionally returns true thereby approving all database names.
+Add your own logic here to approve database name values in some fashion.

 ### Step 5.
 Change the active database name for the app.

-There is a file named MobileRPGJob.vr in the root folder of your project.
+There is a file named `MobileRPGJob.vr` in the root folder of your project.
 Open it with Visual Studio and find the `Connect` subroutine (at about line 150 or 160).
 The end of that subroutine will look like this:

             ...
             ...